 - Let it soak 15 minutes and then drain the second pulp.

 - Put the lid on and keep it in the fridge.

 - Leave it resting few hours to strength its flavour.

 - Shake before serving to well mix the sediment.

 (*)In the case that you use grounded tigernuts, it must be recent grounded one, or grind it yourselves just before making the horchata.
-In this case it´s not necessary to soak and you can place the 200 grams of tigernuts together, in the same time.
+In this case it’s not necessary to soak and you can place the 200 grams of tigernuts in the same time.

 Advice and tips

 200 grams is the perfect amount to make the traditional Valencian recipe.
 But listen, there are lot of people outside of Valencia who make horchata using only 100 grams.
-If you decide to make it with 100 or 150 grams you can blend the tiger nuts together, at the same time.
+If you decide to make it with 100 or 150 grams you can blend the tigernuts at the same time.

 You can add it to tea or coffee.
 You can also mix it with fruits or liquors to make cocktails… but mix them just before serving.

 The pulp of the tiger nut milk is quite sandy, but you can recycle it by adding it to salads, yogurt and muesli… you have to mix it to make it nicer to eat.
 You can also make cakes or bread with it.
-You have some ideas in this link.
+You have some ideas in the PULPS section of this blog.